-Law earlier pleaded guilty to two charges – one of offering advantage to an agent, contrary to Section 9(2)(a) of the Prevention of Bribery Ordinance (POBO), and one of conspiracy to defraud, contrary to Common Law.
+The senior store manager earlier pleaded guilty to two charges – one of offering advantage to an agent, contrary to Section 9(2)(a) of the Prevention of Bribery Ordinance (POBO), and one of conspiracy to defraud, contrary to Common Law.

-Later in July 2015, Law approached Wong Ka-chun for assisting in restraining the daily turnover at Tin Shui Branch.
-Since August 2015, Wong Ka-chun had assisted Law and Wong Nga-yan in doing so.
+Later in July 2015, the senior store manager approached the supervisor for assisting in restraining the daily turnover at Tin Shui Branch.
+Since August 2015, the supervisor had assisted the former senior store manager and the assistant store manager in doing so.

-To reward Wong Ka-chun for his assistance in producing inaccurate sales records, Law gave about $3,000 to $4,000 each month, totalling about $24,000, to him between September 2015 and February 2016.
-Wong Ka-chun accepted those bribes accordingly, the court was told.
+To reward the supervisor for his assistance in producing inaccurate sales records, the former senior store manager gave about $3,000 to $4,000 each month, totalling about $24,000, to him between September 2015 and February 2016.
+The supervisor accepted those bribes accordingly, the court was told.

-Yoshinoya had rendered full assistance to the ICAC during its investigation.
+Company A had rendered full assistance to the ICAC during its investigation.

 The prosecution was today represented by ICAC officer Gary Tam.